 I had absolutely no idea where to start.

-I’ve been so surprised at how many choices we have as far as curriculum!
-It’s overwhelming to do a simple search on homeschool curriculum.
+I’ve been so surprised at how many choices we have as far as the curriculum!
+Like I mentioned above, it’s overwhelming just to do a simple search on homeschool curriculum.

 The possibilities are endless!